r-lyeh-archived/JXML/README.md

 ================

 JSON identifiers are represented by the string contents in the type:name attribute.
-- Type is represented by a single character and is mandatory.
+- Type is required.
+It is represented by a single character (see below).
 - Name is optional.

 Most Unicode characters are valid within identifiers, as long as they are properly escaped (for example, \unnnn).